hashicorp/terraform/website/docs/backends/types/swift.html.md

   }
 }
 ```
+This will create a container called `terraform-state` and an object within that container called `tfstate.tf`.

+-> Note: Currently, the object name is statically defined as 'tfstate.tf'.
+Therefore Swift [pseudo-folders](https://docs.openstack.org/user-guide/cli-swift-pseudo-hierarchical-folders-directories.html) are not currently supported.

-Note that for the access credentials we recommend using a
+For the access credentials we recommend using a
 [partial configuration](/docs/backends/config.html).

 ## Example Referencing